How to Deal with Every Type of Asshole in Your Office

 Videos by VICE

-The potential for discord is ever-present in the workplace, which can be competitive, stressful, or downright toxic.
-Foster has come up with a list of archetypes that by no means account for every type of person in the world, but does capture the ones she’s encountered in her research on interpersonal problems.
-As a psychiatrist, Dr. Foster attacks the issue diagnostically, but she’s not making actual diagnoses.
-Instead, she’s looking at the various traits people bring to the table, and examining how to stop workplace beef before it starts.
+The potential for discord is ever present in the workplace, which can be competitive, stressful, or downright toxic.
+Foster has come up with a list of archetypes that by no means account for every type of person in the world but does capture the ones she’s encountered in her research on interpersonal problems.
+As a psychiatrist, Foster attacks the issue diagnostically, but she’s not making actual diagnoses.
+Instead, she’s looking at the various traits people bring to the table and examining how to stop workplace beef before it starts.

 “There’s value in categorizing people,” she says.
 “The fact is people with similar traits tend to act in similar ways.
 If you can get your arms around that, not in a punitive way to diagnose them or pigeonhole them, but just to try and get the underpinnings figured out, then you can really make an impact.”